Exploring the Vulnerability of the Content Moderation Guardrail in Large Language Models via Intent Manipulation: Experiment

 \paragraph{Discussion of the imperative sensitivity bias.} We argue that this disproportionate sensitivity arises from the design of \llms' alignment mechanisms.
 For example, in the CoT-based defense, \citet{guan2024deliberative} categorize classification, transformation, and historical descriptions as ``Allowed Content'', even when the underlying intent contains wrongdoing.
 Our study shows that such coarse-grained categorization fails to effectively defend against intent-based jailbreaks, even when reasoning is guided by CoT-based prompting.

-\paragraph{Generalization test.} To assess the generalizability of our proposed framework (STR+ELA), we deploy several mainstream \llms\ as victim models.
+\paragraph{Generalization test.} To assess the generalizability of our proposed framework (STR+ELA), we deploy several mainstream \llms\ that are known for their strong generative capabilities as victim models.
 As presented in Tab.~\ref{tab:vtm}, our framework consistently achieves stable jailbreak performance across the majority of victim models, demonstrating strong generalization capabilities.
 Notably, we observe that two DeepSeek models exhibit relatively weaker moderation guardrails.
 We argue that this is due to their primary alignment with Chinese-language use cases, which may lead to less stringent moderation and intent recognition for English prompts.
 In contrast, models such as Claude 3.7 Sonnet and OpenAI's o3-mini demonstrate stronger resistance to harmful information in English.
 This resistance may be attributed to advancements in recent alignment.
+Furthermore, we assess how varying the auxiliary and monitoring agents affects overall performance.
+As shown in Tab.~\ref{tab:aux_mon}, replacing Gemini-1.5-Flash (Around 13.6B size) with other \llms\ leads to consistent improvements.
+This is possible as stronger models contribute to more effective generation and evaluation.
+We also observe that the average runtime is significantly affected by the API call rate limits of different models.
 Overall, these results confirm that our framework maintains a high level of transferability and effectiveness across diverse \llms' architectures and alignment strategies.